 |

-Meet a variety of animals that live on land and their relatives that live very different lives under water.
-Children are introduced to the idea of having gills, see who can hold their breath the longest, floating vs. sinking, and discover other adaptations that help these creatures to live beneath the surface or on dry land.
+Meet a variety of animals that live on land, as well as their relatives that live very different lives under water.
+Children will explore what it means to have gills and will learn about which animals can hold their breath the longest.
+We'll learn about floating vs sinking, and we'll discover other adaptations that help these creatures to live beneath the surface or on dry land while we meet Animal Ambassadors such as an Axolotl, a Soft-shelled Turtle (Pancake Turtle), a Monk Parakeet and a Ferret.

 |